How to Fix Too Much Garlic In Pesto

 Garlic bulbs

-Too much garlic can instantly ruin a meal
+Too much garlic can instantly ruin a meal.

-Preventing too much garlic is better than trying to fix it later
+Preventing too much garlic is better than trying to fix it later.

-How you treat garlic makes a huge difference
+How you treat garlic makes a huge difference.

 There's an important nuance that should be part of your culinary repertoire, namely the way you process your garlic cloves.
 Garlic's distinctive spicy kick comes from allicin, a sulfur compound released when garlic cells are damaged.
 Finely grating garlic causes so much cell damage that you'll end up with a puree so pungent that even the biggest garlic lovers will turn their noses up at it.
 Using a much less abrasive technique, like chopping the cloves with a knife, puts far less stress on the cells.
 The outcome is still fully flavourful but without the excessive, spicy pungency.

-Roasting garlic mellows its pungency
+Roasting garlic mellows its pungency.

-If you have the time, though, we highly recommend taking a whole garlic bulb, chopping off the top to reveal the cloves, and drizzling with olive oil.
-Wrap the bulb in tinfoil and roast in a 180°C oven until a garlicky aroma fills your kitchen.
+If you have the time, we highly recommend taking a whole garlic bulb, chopping off the top to reveal the cloves, and drizzling with olive oil.
+Wrap the bulb in tin foil and roast it in a 180°C oven until a garlicky aroma fills your kitchen.
 Check after about 15 minutes; by then, the cloves should have become slightly jammy and will pop out of their skins when gently squeezed.
 Take care not to leave your garlic in the oven for too long because, if overcooked, it can turn unpleasantly bitter.

 Roast garlic bulb